 There are certain circumstances when a felony can be heard at a Clerk Magsistrate's Hearing.

-What is Probable Cause at a Clerk Magistrate's Hearing?
+What is Probable Cause at a Clerk Magistrate's Hearing in Massachusetts?

 The Clerk Magistrate's most important decision is whether or not probable cause exists to issue the complaint on the charges applied for.